NEH: Patient Health Through Narrative Medicine

 Josiah Macy Jr. Foundation Interprofessional Education Grant

-Simultaneously, the Program in Narrative Medicine pioneered interprofessional healthcare team-based learning with the help of a board grant from the Josiah Macy Jr. Foundation.
+Simultaneously, the Division of Narrative Medicine pioneered interprofessional healthcare team-based learning with the help of a board grant from the Josiah Macy Jr. Foundation.
 Originally termed the Macy Group, following the end of the grant they renamed themselves Columbia Commons for IPE: Collaboration Across Professions.
 Twice a month, key leadership from the School of Nursing, Public Health, Physical Therapy, Occupational Therapy, Nutrition, Medicine, Dentistry and Pastoral Care gather to discuss, design, plan and execute interprofessional learning actives for students.
 The Commons serves as a breeding ground for interdisciplinary research, and multiple projects among students and faculty have emerged as a result of this group.
 Unique to Columbia, the Commons distinguishes itself from other interprofessional initiatives by using narrative methods of inquiry as its foundation.
 Each Spring semester, the Commons offers an interdisciplinary credit bearing seminar to all CUMC students.

 Over the course of this project, Columbia diverged from the mainstream national currents in IPE.
 Through our involvement with IPEC and the National Center for Interprofessional Practice and Education at the University of Minnesota, we are well aware of the skills-based approaches often adopted elsewhere.
 Through a ten-year collaboration with colleague schools in a broad NIH-funded grant program in enhancing social science and behavioral science curricula in medical schools, we have worked closely with an IPE sub-group of health professionals at Oregon Health Sciences University, University of California at San Diego, UCLA, Indiana University, University of Texas at San Antonio, and Brown University.
 Some if not many of the programs at other institutions in the US emphasize joint learning of concrete interprofessional skills: learning each profession’s specific role in clinical situations, training for courtesy toward members of other professions, and check-listing approved behaviors in clinical simulations.